-- Deputy DSL: Pete Clark - Deputy Headteacher & Becki Taylor- Family Support Service Manager
+- Deputy DSL: Paul Stirling - Deputy Headteacher & Laura Johnson- Family Support Service Manager

-- Other DSL trained staff: Debbie McGloin - Headteacher, Kayleigh Welch - Family Support Worker, Laura Johnson – Family Support Worker
+- Other DSL trained staff: Debbie McGloin - Headteacher, Emma Burney - Family Support Worker, Debbie Hussey – Family Support Worker

 - Safeguarding Governor: Heidi Page

 If you have any safeguarding concerns relating to your child or any other student(s) at Glossopdale School, please use the following email address: email@example.com or contact school and ask to speak to Scott Holmes.